borntofrappe/playground/borntofrappe/Design Guide/README.md

 Systems for the design of borntofrappe.

+## Color

+Scales starting from a base color and describing 9 variants in saturation and lightness

+## Icons

+SVG icons designed for the website.

 ## TODOS

 - [ ] read the following posts on fonts and web fonts